DangLeUyen/real_estate_datavis/README.md

-# Data visualization class
+# Data visualization Project

-This project tend to provide the solution for recommending the products of real estate.
+This project tends to provide the solution for recommending the products of real estate.

 ## Requirements